 Zarif met with the European Union's foreign policy chief, Catherine Ashton, in Geneva Thursday to discuss arrangements for the first day of talks.

-But the U.S. Congress tends to take a harder line on Iran than the Obama administration, and the chairman of the U.S. Senate Banking Committee said he will move ahead with a package of tough new sanctions on Iran after the negotiating session on its nuclear program ends in Geneva Friday.
+But the U.S. Congress tends to take a harder line on Iran than the Obama administration, and the chairman of the U.S. Senate Banking Committee said he would move ahead with a package of tough new sanctions on Iran after the negotiating session on its nuclear program ends in Geneva on Friday.

-After just one round of formal talks and one experts meeting since the new Iranian government took power in July, a senior U.S. official said the two sides are coming to understand what a "first step" would look like.
+After just one round of formal talks and one experts' meeting since the new Iranian government took power in July, a senior U.S. official said the two sides are coming to understand what a "first step" would look like.

 Iran is seeking relief from international sanctions, while the six nations want assurances that Tehran is not trying to build nuclear weapons.